nodejs/node/doc/api/modules.md

 }, 1000);
 ```

-Then in another file we could do
+Then in another file we could do:

 ```js
 const a = require('./a');